FAQ for Container Registry

-Frequently asked questions (FAQs) about IBM Cloud® Container Registry and Vulnerability Advisor.
+Frequently asked questions for IBM Cloud® Container Registry.

 Where is the reference documentation for Container Registry?

-The reference documentation for IBM Cloud Container Registry is available in the IBM Cloud docs.
-For more information, see About Container Registry and IBM Cloud Container Registry CLI.
+The reference documentation for IBM Cloud Container Registry is available in the IBM Cloud documentation.
+For more information, see About Container Registry and Container Registry CLI.

 How do I set up the Container Registry CLI?

-To set up the IBM Cloud Container Registry CLI, use the following steps:
+To set up the IBM Cloud Container Registry command-line interface (CLI), use the following steps:

 Now you can use the IBM Cloud Container Registry CLI to manage your registry and its resources for your IBM Cloud account.